-Always use a Mycorrhizae soil amendment, preferably one that contains Bacillus bacteria, this will address any contaminants in the growing medium that may find their way in.
-Mycorrhizae fungi form a symbiotic relationship with plant roots that will encourage strong healthy plants.
-Don’t make the mistake of only paying attention to the part of the plant that is above the ground.
-The part of the plant that is under the ground is more important and will determine the health of the plant above the ground.
+It’s a good idea to use a Mycorrhizae soil amendment, preferably one that contains some sort of Bacillus bacteria that can address any contaminants in the growing medium that may find their way in.
+Mycorrhizae fungi form a symbiotic relationship with plant roots that will encourage strong healthy plants and increase nutrient uptake.

 ⬅ Watch the video to find out more.

-Don’t throw your many away on any pre-blended store bought growing mediums.
-If you are growing indoors use a mixture of Peat + Perlite + Pulverized/Powdered Lime.
-Mixing these yourself will save you a lot of money and provide you with 10x the amount of usable growing medium.
-You will not have problems with fungus gnats or soil born pathogens that lead to disease in plants when using an inert medium like this unless you introduce them to your growing space.
+While there are some excellent options available for the indoor grower like the Pro Mix lineup, pre-blended store bought growing mediums can get kinda pricey.
+If you are growing indoors you should consider making your own, use a mixture of Peat + Perlite + Pulverized/Powdered Lime.
+Mixing these yourself will save a lot of money and provide you with 10x the amount of usable growing medium.
+You will not have problems with fungus gnats or soil born pathogens that lead to disease when using an inert medium like this unless you introduce them to your growing space.

 Amending Growing Mediums